sergueik/cdp4j_tests/README.md

 ### Examples
 The following code fragments familiar to a Selenium developer are implemented on top of __CDP__ and demonstrated:

-* Iterating over and filtering of the set of elements returned, then perform further action with the specific members similar to Selenium `findElements`:
+* Iterate over and filter the set of elements, perform further action with specific members similar to Selenium `findElements`:
 ```java

 		Launcher launcher = new Launcher();